-Also known as diaphoresis, cold sweats are actually caused by our body’s ‘fight or flight’ response, which is designed to protect us in dangerous situations.
-This kicks in when our bodies are responding to fear, pain, shock, shortness of breath or low blood sugar.
+Unlike most types of sweat, cold sweats aren’t caused either by heat or working your body hard.
+They’re actually caused by our body’s ‘fight or flight’ response, which is designed to protect us in dangerous situations.

-If you’re experiencing daily cold sweats or night sweats, you and your doctor or medical practitioner need to check other symptoms to indicate the cause.
-Cold sweats along with difficulty breathing, pale skin, dizzy spells or feeling weak could mean you have a medical problem or an underlying illness.
+If you’re experiencing daily cold sweats or night sweats, along with any of the following: difficulty breathing, pale skin, dizzy spells or feeling weak, then you should book an appointment with your doctor, to check out the underlying cause.